Point Lobos, California’s Most Beautiful Coastal Stretch

 Point Lobos China Cove

 For the last 12 years, I had wanted to visit this picturesque spot on the Californian coast: Point Lobos!
+18 years ago, when I was an intern in a church in California, some of my friends went to see it (I couldn’t go) and once I saw the turquoise blue water, Point Lobos was immediately on my bucket list.
 Located just a few miles from Big Sur and two hours south of San Francisco, it is the perfect place for hiking, relaxing, and admiring the insanely beautiful nature.
 It is also an ideal little pit stop when driving down Highway 1 along the coast from San Francisco to Los Angeles.
-Nearby, you’ll find Monterey and Carmel, where you can enjoy a delicious dinner after your adventure.
+Nearby, you’ll find Monterey and the more expensive but beautiful Carmel, where you can enjoy a delicious dinner after your adventure.

 Path through Point Lobos